fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 let data = new {| A = 3; interface IDisposable with member x.Dispose() = ... |}
 ```

-Likewise "Kind A" anonymous record types could also in theory have attributes:
+Likewise "Kind B" anonymous record types could also in theory have attributes:

 ```fsharp
 let data = new {| [<Foo>] A = 3; B = 4 |}